-The continuity equation for cartesian coordinates for an incompressible fluid del dot v equal to zero means partial u partial x plus partial v partial y plus partial w partial z is equal to zero.
-So this is del dot v is zero, but since we are said that the w is not there, it is a 2 D flow, it is an incompressible 2 D flow.
-So the in the continuity equation simplifies to or the mass conservation simplifies equation simplifies to partial u partial x plus partial y zero.
+So this is del dot v is zero, but since we have said that w is not there it is a 2 D flow, it is an incompressible 2 D flow.
+So the continuity equation simplifies to or the mass conservation equation simplifies to partial u partial x plus partial v partial y is zero.
+So, and both the components of velocity u and v are functions of only x and y, because we are saying that assuming that the flow is invariant in the third direction.
+Now, we are going to introduce a concept new concept called a stream function.
+It is a function of the two independent variables.